tauri-apps/cargo-mobile2/README.md

 cargo install --git https://github.com/BrainiumLLC/cargo-mobile
 ```

-cargo-mobile is currently supported on macOS and Linux.
+cargo-mobile is currently supported on macOS, Linux and Windows.
 Note that it's not possible to target iOS on platforms other than macOS!
 You'll still get to target Android either way.

-A PR adding Windows support would be hugely appreciated!

 You'll need to have Xcode and the Android SDK/NDK installed.
 Some of this will ideally be automated in the future, or at least we'll provide a helpful guide and diagnostics.